EleutherAI/math-lm/README.md

   url = {https://github.com/togethercomputer/RedPajama-Data}
 }

-@misc{kocetkov2022stack,
+@article{kocetkov2022stack,
-      title={The Stack: 3 TB of permissively licensed source code}, author={Denis Kocetkov and Raymond Li and Loubna Ben Allal and Jia Li and Chenghao Mou and Carlos Muñoz Ferrandis and Yacine Jernite and Margaret Mitchell and Sean Hughes and Thomas Wolf and Dzmitry Bahdanau and Leandro von Werra and Harm de Vries}, year={2022},
+  title={The stack: 3 tb of permissively licensed source code}, author={Kocetkov, Denis and Li, Raymond and Allal, Loubna Ben and Li, Jia and Mou, Chenghao and Ferrandis, Carlos Mu{\~n}oz and Jernite, Yacine and Mitchell, Margaret and Hughes, Sean and Wolf, Thomas and Bahdanau, Dzmitry and von Werra, Leandro and de Vries, Harm}, journal={arXiv preprint arXiv:2211.15533}, year={2022}
-      eprint={2211.15533},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
 }
 ```